 In January 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus ("COVID-19") and the risks to the international community as the virus spreads globally beyond its point of origin.
-In March 2020, the WHO classified the COVID-19 as a pandemic, based on the rapid increase in exposure globally.
-In addition, after OPEC, and a group of oil producing nations led by Russia failed in March 2020 to agree on oil production cuts, Saudi Arabia announced that it would cut oil prices and increase production, leading to a sharp further decline in oil and nature gas prices.
+In March 2020, the WHO classified the COVID-19 as a pandemic, based on the rapid increase in exposure globally, and subsequently, throughout the second quarter of 2020 and thereafter, COVID-19 continued to spread throughout the U.S. In addition, after OPEC, and a group of oil producing nations led by Russia failed in March 2020 to agree on oil production cuts, Saudi Arabia announced that it would cut oil prices and increase production, leading to a sharp further decline in oil and natural gas prices.
+While OPEC, Russia and other oil producing countries reached an agreement in April 2020 to reduce production levels, and U.S. production has declined, oil prices remain low.

 The COVID-19 pandemic and oil and natural gas market volatility have resulted in a significant decrease in oil prices and significant disruption and uncertainty in the oil and natural gas market.
-While these events did not materially impact our operating results or financial condition during the first quarter of 2020, and while these market disruptions may be temporary, we cannot reliably estimate the duration of the COVID-19 pandemic or current market conditions, or the ultimate impact these events will have on our future financial position, results of operations, cash flows or liquidity.
+These recent events have impacted operators throughout the energy industry, and as described below, our revenues have decreased on account of lower commodity prices and related operator curtailment.
+Please see "--- Results of Operations."
+While these market disruptions may be temporary, we cannot reliably estimate the duration of the COVID-19 pandemic or current market conditions, or the ultimate impact these events will have on our future financial position, results of operations, cash flows or liquidity.